gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 The GeoAdmin API allows the integration in web pages of geospatial information provided by the Swiss Confederation.

+The GeoAdmin API provides also some REST web services like :doc:`../../services/sdiservices`

+The GeoAdmin API integrates the ExtJS, GeoExt and OpenLayers library.
+You can use these libraries when you use the GeoAdmin API.

 Who can use the GeoAdmin API ?
 ------------------------------